Summary

 Rick: I see.

-Vera: …whether they do it as a coach or as a a gardener or whatever.
+Vera: —whether they do it as a coach, a gardener, or whatever.

-Rick: Yeah so it’s a more fundamental quality obviously rather than what profession they’re going to do.
+Rick: Yeah, so it’s a more fundamental quality, obviously, rather than what profession they’re going to have.

 Vera: Exactly.
-Yeah.
-The profession is completely your choice.
-What you like to do.
+The profession is completely your choice, whatever you like to do, because you have to have fun doing it.

 Rick: That’s a good point.

-Vera: Because joy is the resonance of your pure soul so joy is your lead to doing what you have to do.
+Vera: Joy is the resonance of your pure soul, so joy is your guide to doing what you have to do.

 Rick: Beautiful.